aha-app/aha-services/docs/webhooks.md

 This integration allows generic integration using webhooks.
-When certain events occur in your Aha! account (e.g. a feature being updated) then an HTTP POST will be made to the URL you specify in the _Hook URL_ parameter.
+When a user chooses _Send to Webhook_ under the _Actions_ menu for a feature or a release  then an HTTP POST will be made to the URL you specify in the _Hook URL_ parameter.